cwei01/cwei01.github.io/_pages/about.md

 Awards
 ======
 - National Scholarship, 2022
-- The Runner-up Student Paper Award in ICONIP,2020
+- The Runner-up Student Paper Award in ICONIP, 2020
 - The 2nd in China College Student Computer Design Competition, 2019